 You may have read articles on Google’s Gemini chatbot.
 As recently as February of 2024 the chatbot was generating historically inaccurate images of white historical figures as people of color.
 The old technology adage of “garbage in, garbage out” is extremely significant to AI, especially if the content belongs to someone else.

-States and characteristics of business and AI readiness
+States and characteristics of business and Artificial Intelligence readiness

 The readiness of individual businesses to understand their key opportunity areas and to tie AI deployment to growth in the form of new channels, new customers, and new offerings varies widely.